 Dan Bilzerian (@DanBilzerian)

-In April 2018, “Instagram king” and professional poker player Dan Bilzerian urged his fans to invest in cryptocurrencies.
+In April this year, “Instagram king” and professional poker player Dan Bilzerian urged his fans to invest in cryptocurrencies.

 Time to get back in crypto— Dan Bilzerian (@DanBilzerian) April 23, 2018

 Bilzerian has publicly announced that he has a diversified portfolio of cryptocurrencies: